Tasty Recipes for the Home Cook

 Grandma Yearwood’s Coconut Cake

 Tip number two: the original recipe instructs you to turn the cake onto a rack after cooling for 10 minutes.
 If you can do it successfully, please let me know.
-For this particular cake, I find that it is too delicate and breaks off at this point.
+For this particular cake, I find it too delicate, and it breaks apart at this point.
 I typically allow it to cool for 45 minutes before unmolding.

-Tip number three: the recipe uses unsweetened coconut flakes, but if all you have is the sweetened ones, use those.
+Tip number three: the recipe uses unsweetened coconut flakes; but if all you have are the sweetened ones, use those.
 I don’t always have the former on hand, but I usually have the latter.
 I make sure to reduce the sugar by 1/3 cup in the cake and 1/3 cup in the glaze when using sweetened coconut flakes.

-The last tip: Trisha’s recipe calls for a 12 oz. box of vanilla wafers, but please be aware that these cookies come in two-size boxes, 11 oz. and 12 oz, depending on the brand.
-If you use an 11 oz. box, there is no need to purchase another one, just make up the disparity by adding 1/8 cup of flour to the recipe.
+The last tip: Trisha’s recipe calls for a 12 oz. box of vanilla wafers, but please be aware that these cookies come in two sizes, 11 oz. and 12 oz., depending on the brand.
+If you use an 11 oz. box, there is no need to purchase another one; just make up the disparity by adding 1/8 cup of flour to the recipe.

 • Preheat oven to 325° F. Prepare a 9-inch bundt pan with butter and flour.